 - physical activity

 When you first create your account, you’re the only one who can access your information.
-But your Healthcare providers and volunteer mentors can also create Provider/Volunteer accounts to connect with you and monitor your progress.
+Your Healthcare providers and volunteer mentors can also create Provider/Volunteer accounts to connect with you and monitor your progress, ut only if you allow them.

 You can also message your doctor with any questions or concerns from within Heart360.